 Who can adopt?

-- approved by the NZ Central Authority (NZCA)
+- those approved to be adoptive parents by the NZ Central Authority (NZCA)

-- single women accepted for older children or medically needy children only.
+- single women applying for older children or medically needy children only.
 Discuss this with ICANZ

 - both aged over 25 and under 50.
 The average age difference between adopting parents and child should not be more than 41 years at the time of adoption - older couples around 45 should apply for 4-6 year olds, those approaching 50 can be considered for children 8-10.
 This can be a little flexible for children with medical needs